This document explains how to create virtual machine (VM) instances in bulk that use A4 or A3 Ultra accelerator-optimized machine types.

 To create your VMs in bulk, use one of the following methods:

-To create the VMs, use the
+To create VMs in bulk, use the

-gcloud beta compute instances bulk create
+gcloud compute instances bulk create

 Replace the following: